 When I am playing the role of Uber mama, I am driving my crew to dance classes, choir, curling, youth groups, playdates, and part-time jobs…

-If I’m indoors, I’m likely writing, either homeschool books, seminars, and courses.
+If I’m indoors, I’m likely writing, either homeschool books, seminars, or courses.
 I aspire to ‘fill my paper with the breathing of my heart (thank you, William Wordsworth).
 Or I may be reading.

 Homeschool mama=professional reader, right?